Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Methodology

 \subsubsection{\textbf{Loss functions}}

-The pathological labels in each CXR of each of the dataset are expressed as an $n$-dimensional label vector, $L=[l_1,...,l_i, ...,l_n]$ where $l_i \in \{0, 1\}$, and $n$ represents the number of pathologies presented in each dataset. $l_i$ represents whether there is any pathology, i.e., $1$ for presence and $0$ for absence.
-We optimize the weight parameters of our model by minimizing the binary cross entropy (BCE) loss defined as,
+The pathological labels of each CXR are expressed as an $n$-dimensional label vector, $L=[l_1, \ldots, l_i, \ldots, l_n]$, where $l_i \in \{0, 1\}$. $l_i$ denotes whether there is any pathology, i.e., 1 for presence and 0 for absence.
+We employ binary cross-entropy loss for optimization, defined by: